 - Opt into taking the responsibility of storing a copy of Mantle transaction data to have it ready for access whenever necessary

-The EigenDA protocol consists of a set of supported interactions between four major components as described below.
+Mantle DA powered by EigenDA technology consists of a set of supported interactions between four major components as described below.

 - Run nodes which store chunks of data for a pre-defined time period and serve these chunks upon request